ember-learn/ember-blog/source/2019-12-16-countdown-to-the-new-year-2019-ember-intl.md

 ### What It Does

 Ember Intl is probably one of the most popular addons used in Ember apps today.
-As the go-to solution for bringing internationalisation to our application, it allows us to manage, translations, date, time and currency formats in more than 150 languages!
+As the go-to solution for bringing internationalisation to our application, it allows us to manage translations, date, time, number and currency formats in more than 150 languages!

 ### Why I Like It